ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 Genetic bottle-neck is the loss of alleles due to some event, i.e. lack of genetic diversity Suspected happened to cheetahs as they have little genetic diversity

+Evolution is two stages; variation and then natural selection

+So, inheritence is determined by the particular alleles in the gamete chromosomes resulting from meisois

+Similar traits from common ancestor is homology (interesting how skeleton of forelimbs in mammals are very similar).
+From independent ancestors is homoplasy (assume these are not common in cladistics, otherwise no straightforward assumptions could be made!)

+Hox regulatory gene very important in embryonic development

+Evolutionary systematics: will produce a phylogeny (lineage with time markers in mya.)
+A clade is a group sharing a common ancestor
+Cladistics: determine homologies that distinguish members of a clade (so they will be derived from ancestral homologies) Utilise both to form a complete picture (however more cladistics)

 ------------------------------------------------------------------------
 if mapped the human genome in 2003, how does this affect genetic engineering/disease treatments?